SoftwareEngineeringToolDemos/ICSE-2013-LAMBDAFICATOR/README.md

 :x: Binary Distribution (not available)<br>
 Lambdaficator is included in the official distribution of netbeans and there is no source code and binary available for Lambdaficator.<br>
 :white_check_mark: [Virtual Machine containing Tool](https://drive.google.com/a/ncsu.edu/file/d/0B5oCXk5b71yhbkFBZlFHUENFQzA/view?usp=sharing)<br>
-The Virtual Machine Disk image can be downloaded from the above link and directly imported into Virtual Box to start the Virtual Machine which contains the tool PSPWizard.
+The Virtual Machine Disk image can be downloaded from the above link and directly imported into Virtual Box to start the Virtual Machine which contains the tool Lambdaficator.
 <br>

 LAMBDAFICATOR is available in the JDK8-lambda branch of NetBeans.